 4. Cracks and Bubbles at the Bottom of the Wall

-Look for cracks or bubbles at the bottom borders throughout your examination.
-Water, like everything else, is subject to gravity and will ultimately fall.
-This means that the damage may be concentrated towards the wall’s base.
+Look for cracks or bubbles at the bottom borders of your exterior walls throughout your inspection.
+Water, like everything else, is subject to gravity and will ultimately fall and collect at the lowest points.
+This means that the damage may be concentrated towards the wall’s base, even if the original entry point for the water was higher up — such as around a window, a roofline, or an upper-story crack.
+Bubbling stucco at the base of the wall is a strong indicator that moisture has been traveling through the wall system for some time.

 5. Window Caulking Damage

 Do you see any cracks or gaps in the caulking around your windows?
-It also implies that water has permeated the stucco.
-You will also need to replace the windows if they have been there for an extended period.
-Because of this, regular stucco inspections are essential.
+If so, it also implies that water has permeated the stucco in those areas, as window frames are one of the most common entry points for moisture in stucco homes.
+You will also need to replace the caulking — and possibly the windows themselves — if they have been there for an extended period of time without maintenance.
+Because of this vulnerability, regular stucco inspections around all windows and door frames are essential to catching water damage before it spreads.

 6. Soft Drywall

-You’re going inside to continue your investigation.
-Feel for the drywall underneath your windows.
-Is it pleasant to the touch?
-That is another sign of water damage.
-In these cases, the drywall and the stucco on the outside will need to be replaced.
+At this point in your inspection, you’re going inside to continue your investigation of potential water damage.
+Feel for the drywall directly beneath your windows and along exterior walls.
+Is it soft or spongy to the touch?
+That is another clear sign of water damage that has worked its way from the exterior stucco through the wall and into the interior.
+In these cases, both the drywall on the inside and the stucco on the outside will need to be removed and replaced to fully resolve the moisture problem and prevent mold growth within the wall cavity.

 7. Basement Moisture

-Finally, investigate the basement walls.
-You’ll notice that if the stucco includes water, it may cause moisture on the walls.
-However, since there are other possible reasons, you should rule them out before attempting to resolve the problem.
+Finally, investigate the basement walls as part of your water damage check.
+You’ll notice that if the stucco exterior includes water infiltration, it may cause moisture buildup on the interior basement walls as water travels downward through the structure.
+However, since there are other possible reasons for basement moisture — such as groundwater seepage, plumbing leaks, or poor drainage — you should rule those out before attempting to resolve the problem by attributing it to stucco damage.
+A professional stucco inspection can help you pinpoint the exact source.